ibexa/documentation-developer/docs/search/search_criteria_and_sort_clauses.md

 ## Custom Criteria and Sort Clauses

-Sometimes you can find that standard Search Criteria and Sort Clauses provided with [[= product_name =]] aren't sufficient for your needs.
+Sometimes you may find that standard Search Criteria and Sort Clauses provided with [[= product_name =]] aren't sufficient for your needs.
 Most often this is the case if you have a custom field type using external storage which cannot be searched using the standard field Criterion.

 !!! note